 Extinguishing capitalism completely is undoubtedly a step too far for most Americans but these young socialists embittered at “unfair playing fields” may be able to provide a salutary service to the nation by eliminating a certain high-profile group of crony profiteers along the way.
 Aging Dem dinosaurs like House Speaker Nancy Pelosi (D-CA) and Sen. Dianne Feinstein (D-CA) have accumulated vast fortunes during their “public service” tenures.
 The non-partisan Center for Responsive Politics listed Pelosi as being worth a staggering $100 million in 2015, while Feinstein has seen her personal net worth reach $194 million, mostly through her husband’s investment dealings in China while Feinstein served on Senate panels that dealt with Chinese trade issues.

 Older Democrats are quaking in their shoes over merely being asked if they are capitalists or not.
 Eventually, the questions are going to get more personal.
 The capitalism/socialism divide will then be best seen as a potent weapon in the generational war raging within the Democratic Party.
 It is a war the Nancy Pelosis are not winning.

 This country most emphatically does not need socialism.
 However, it does desperately need to remove the corrupt politicians in both parties who serve the donor class ahead of the people they purport to represent.
-This begs the question: can one still celebrate the decline and fall of Swamp establishment pols like Pelosi even while decrying the self-described socialists who will be wielding the wrecking ball?We value your comments!
-Please weigh in on our comment section below.
+This begs the question: can one still celebrate the decline and fall of Swamp establishment pols like Pelosi even while decrying the self-described socialists who will be wielding the wrecking ball?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com